-Mason is known as the “Gem of the Hill Country” as the only place in Texas where you can find Texas Topaz in nature.
-But if you day trip here, you’ll find that the whole town sparkles with culture, history, great people, and excellent food.
+Mason is known as the “Gem of the Hill Country” and the only place in Texas where you can find Texas Topaz in nature.
+But if you day trip here, you’ll find that the whole town sparkles with culture, history, great people and excellent food.

 Fort Mason sits atop a hill with the best view in town.
 None of the original buildings are left, but there is an recreated officer’s quarters to give visitors an idea of how folks operated on a frontier post.
 You’ll also learn that Fort Mason was Robert E. Lee’s last post with the U.S. Army before he joined the Confederate Army to defend his native state of Virginia.
 It is quite an incredible dose of history.

-As the day darkens and you’ve got time for an extended day trip, don’t miss the Odeon Theater the oldest continually operating theater in West Texas.
+As the day darkens and you’ve got time for an extended day trip, don’t miss the Odeon Theater.
+This old timey movies house has been opened since 1928, making it the oldest continually operating theater in West Texas.